Jonathan Swan: Donald Trump's first presidency

-As a national political correspondent, Swan covered Trump's first administration from 2017 through 2021.
-He was the first to reveal the United States' initial withdrawal from the Paris Climate Agreement, the US recognition of Jerusalem as the capital of Israel, and the firing of White House chief strategist Steve Bannon.
+As a national political correspondent, Swan covered Trump's first administration from 2017 to 2021.
+He was the first to reveal the US' initial withdrawal from the Paris Climate Agreement, the US recognition of Jerusalem as the capital of Israel, and the firing of White House chief strategist Steve Bannon.
 Contemporary journalists regarded Swan's reporting as key to Axioss rise to prominence.

-Swan's reports had made him a rising influence in the journalistic scene, but his efforts did rouse controversy.
-Some commentators accused him of favoring "access over accountability" in light of his refusal to strongly challenge the White House's actions and the lack of depth in his articles, with the one detailing the US recognition of Jerusalem as Israel's capital being just 55 words long.
+Swan's reports made him a rising influence in the journalistic scene, but his efforts roused controversy.
+Some commentators accused him of favoring "access over accountability" in light of his refusal to strongly challenge the White House's actions and, in Farhi's view, the lack of depth in his articles, with the one detailing the US recognition of Jerusalem as Israel's capital being just 55 words long.
 (Note: In actual fact, all Axios articles tend to be brief.)
+According to The New York Times, some held that "he irritates the White House, but rarely infuriates it".
 His paid speaking engagements, earning him as much as $25,000 per speech, also attracted criticism.
 In September 2018, Swan reported that Deputy Attorney General Rod Rosenstein had resigned, which caused a stir in the media.
-However, the report was false.
-This damaged Axioss reputation, which had already been questioned owing to their articles's perceived shallowness.
+The report, however, was false.
+This damaged Axioss reputation, which had already been questioned owing to their articles' perceived shallowness.
+Nevertheless, Farhi observes that Swan's peers regarded him as a "rigorous and independent reporter".